autosoft-dev/tree-hugger/README.md

     In our settings we use the `-c` flag to copy the generated `tree-sitter` library's `.so` file to our workspace.
 Once copied, we place it under a directory called `tslibs` (It is in the .gitignore).

-    ⚠ If you are using linux then this command probably won't work and you will need to use our [tree-sitter-docker](https://github.com/autosoft-dev/tree-sitter-docker) image and manually copy the final .so file.
+    ⚠ If you are using linux,you will need to use our [tree-sitter-docker](https://github.com/autosoft-dev/tree-sitter-docker) image and manually copy the final .so file.

 2. **Setup environment variable** (optional)
 Assuming that you have the necessary environment variable setup.
 The following line of code will create a `PythonParser` object